Consultation & Monitoring

 We are revising the Statement of Community Involvement (SCI) for the District, which was adopted in 2011.
 It has been updated:

 - To ensure the SCI complies with all relevant national planning policy and guidance;

 - To reflect the adoption of the District Plan; and

 - To ensure that it complies with evolving best practice on community and stakeholder engagement.

 We have also produced a draft guidance note on the use of Planning Performance Agreements in the District.
 This currently forms an Appendix to the SCI but will be published as a standalone document in future.

-Consultation on the draft SCI and the advice note on the use of Planning Performance Agreements will take place between Thursday 11th October and Thursday 22nd November 2018.
+Consultation on the draft SCI and the advice note on the use of Planning Performance Agreements took place between Thursday 11th October and Thursday 22nd November 2018.

 - Statement of Community Involvement